Find answers to the questions we get asked most often about the Medicaid application process.

 3. Present the information in a Medicaid-compliant manner so you get approved.

-- Why can’t I do this on my own?
+Why can’t I do this on my own?

-- You can– but you'll have to deal with providing 5 year's worth of paperwork for the financial review alone.
+- You can– but you'll have to deal with providing 5 years worth of paperwork for the financial review alone.

-That means you're facing a much higher risk of getting denied coverage, plus an infinitely more stressful 2-6 months.
+That means you're facing a much higher risk of getting denied Medicaid coverage, plus an infinitely more stressful 2-6 months.
 Here's why:

 • It's difficult + stressful to communicate with hard-to-reach financial institutions and obtain all paperwork before the deadline.